Siddhant-Patil0203/Siddhant-Patil0203/README.md

 <h3>About me:</h3>

 <p>
-👨‍🎓 Hey, This is siddhant patil, 3rd year Computer Science Undergrad.<br> 💻 I just love Computer Science ❤️.<br>
+👨‍🎓 Hey, This is siddhant patil,  Computer Science Undergrad.<br> 💻 I just love Computer Science ❤️.<br>
 🤔 As a fresher i am very curious to explore the different technology domains.<br>
 🥰 It gives me good vibes and statisfaction to code.<br>